Ahelsamahy/Survive-Line/Practical/projectProgress.md

 ## 2022.11.25: changing the layout:

-so, before, i was making the classes based on the the object, anything that is related to the ball, would be in the ball class, and the same for wave, turns out it is better to have only the basics for the object to instantiate it then the functions such as collision should be inn the game so they can have a return value. so far what i have been doing is implementing the AI in the game, but made another version of the game working by itself without the AI
+so, before, i was making the classes based on the the object, anything that is related to the ball, would be in the ball class, and the same for wave.
+Turns out, it is better to have only the basics for the object to instantiate it then the functions such as collision should be in the game, so they can have a return value.
+So far what I have been doing is implementing the AI in the game, but made another version of the game working by itself without the AI

-implemented the game file from the pong game to the class in survivalline
+Implemented the game file from the pong game to the class in survivalline

-something i had before is the problem of having one file that does the functionality for all components of the game, for instance, the reset function that exsisted in ball func, it is responsible for resetting the whole game including wave related vars, it is better to have a class for the wave then in it have function to reset the related vars for it, then you can call it whenever you want, as for my opinion, this is better because i would get confusing with the vars to call
+Something i had before is the problem of having one file that does the functionality for all components of the game, for instance, the reset function that exsisted in ball func, it is responsible for resetting the whole game including wave related vars, it is better to have a class for the wave then in it have function to reset the related vars for it, then you can call it whenever you want, as for my opinion, this is better because i would get confusing with the vars to call

 ## 2022.12.1: first working after AI